tuduongquyet/uget-macos/README.md

 	```
 	The upstream project is sometimes in an unstable state and fails to build;
 	if this happens, you can use our snapshot of modulesets which was used
-	to build the last release of Geany:
+	to build the last release of uGet:
 	```
 	jhbuild bootstrap-gtk-osx && jhbuild -m "https://raw.githubusercontent.com/geany/geany-osx/master/modulesets-stable/gtk-osx.modules" build meta-gtk-osx-bootstrap meta-gtk-osx-gtk3
 	```

-7. To build Geany, plugins and all of their dependencies, run one of
+7. To build uGet, plugins and all of their dependencies, run one of
 	the following commands inside the `geany-osx` directory  depending on
-	whether to use Geany sources from the latest release tarball or current
+	whether to use uGet sources from the latest release tarball or current
 	git master:
 	* **tarball**
 		```